Cossignano

 Cossignano is a comune (municipality) in the Province of Ascoli Piceno in the Italian region Marche, located about 70 km south of Ancona and about 15 km northeast of Ascoli Piceno.
 As of 31 December 2004, it had a population of 1,029 and an area of 15.1 km2.

 The municipality of Cossignano contains the frazione (subdivision) Ponte.

-Cossignano borders the following municipalities: Carassai, Castignano, Montalto delle Marche, Offida, Ripatransone.
+Cossignano borders the following municipalities: Carassai, Castignano, Montalto delle Marche, Offida, and Ripatransone.